dotoroart/cards/README.md

 #### *Performing*

-- When an Action Card is played it is performed.
+- When an Action card is played, it is performed by a Creature.
-- *Actions must be performed by a Creature with a Body of their Breed.*
+- Actions can only be performed by Creatures matching that Breed.
-- *Some Actions must be performed by a specific sex.*
+- Actions can be performed by Creatures of any sex.
-- *After an action card is performed, discard it to the Restpile.*
+- Some Human Actions must be performed by a specific sex.
-- Action cards can be used to respond to opponents on their turn.
+- Creatures can only use **one** Action for each of their Breeds in an Encounter.
-- Each Creature can only use one Action for each of their Breeds in an Encounter.
+- Hybrids have more than one Breed.

 #### *Shapeshifters*